AI4REALNET/Human-Assessment-Module/README.md

 | **vlf**                | Very low-frequency power (ms²). |

 ###  Output Details
 - Running the command will generate a model based on the provided dataset.
+Models information are stored in a .xlsx file.
 - Users must enter a unique code to the model when prompted.
 - The model will be saved as a `.pkl` file in the `cognition_personalised_models` folder within the working directory.
-The file will follow this naming convention: `cognition_personalised_models/model_<user_code>.pkl`
+The file will follow this naming convention: `cognition_personalised_models/model_<user_code>.pkl`, whereas the .xlsx follows:  ´modelinfo_C<user_code>.xlsx´.

 ### Running the Code
 To execute the algorithm, ensure you are in the root directory of the repository.
 The script should be run using the following command: